GHRBLD09-SDC/K-reviews/README.md

 - runs the data generation functions to create 10million data points
 #### npm run import
 - imports data generated into the json file into the mongo db
+#### npm run review-test
+- tests to make sure that each product has 1-7 reviews

 ## CRUD Routes